mrousavy/react-native-mmkv/CONTRIBUTING.md

 ## Development workflow

-To get started with the project, run `npm i` in the root directory to install the required dependencies for each package:
+To get started with the project, run `npm i` in the `package/` directory to install the required dependencies for each package:

 ```sh
 yarn